ON THIS PAGE: You will learn about the different ways doctors use to treat people with these types of cancer. To see other pages, use the menu.

 For people who have a total laryngectomy, the stoma is permanent.
 The person will continue to breathe through the stoma and must learn to speak in a new way.

-Reconstruction (plastic surgery).
-This type of operation is aimed at restoring a person’s appearance and function of the affected area.
+Reconstruction.
+Reconstruction, or plastic surgery, is aimed at restoring a person’s appearance and function of the affected area.
 For example, if the surgery requires major tissue removal, reconstructive or plastic surgery may be done to replace the missing tissue.

 In general, surgery often causes swelling of the mouth and throat, making it difficult to breathe.
 After the operation, the lungs and windpipe produce a great deal of mucus.
 The mucus is removed with a small suction tube until the person learns to cough through the stoma.
 Similarly, saliva may need to be suctioned from the mouth because swelling in the throat can prevent swallowing.
 Talk with your doctor about what you can expect after surgery.